 Kyoto Prefecture

-The city of Maizuru sits at the northern most part of the Kansai region.
-On the eastern boarder of this city is Matsunoodera [松尾寺], one of the most remote temples of the Saigoku Kannon Pilgrimage.
-It enshrines a very unique incarnation of Kannon called, Bato Kannnon [馬頭観音], found only in this temple.
+The city of Maizuru sits in the northernmost part of the Kansai region.
+On the eastern border of this city is Matsunoodera, one of the most remote temples of the Saigoku Kannon Pilgrimage.
 While it is a rather small temple– almost surprisingly for one of the temples of the Saigoku Pilgrimage.
-Even so despite its size, Matsunoodera is well respected by all those who visit its humble grounds.
+Even so, despite its size, Matsunoodera is well respected by all those who visit its humble grounds.

 Walking to Matsunoodera